A selection of photos from the last 6 months to illustrate my developing interest in nature photography.

 April 25, 2016

-by Jackson Hellewell Comments Off on Winnall Moors Nature Reserve
+Comments Off on Winnall Moors Nature Reserve

 At the weekend we visited Winnall Moors Nature Reserve in Winchester.
 Its such an oasis of calm and wildlife in the midst of a city (less than a mile from Winchester High Street).
 We hoped to see kingfishers and water voles but they weren’t showing while we were there.
 The warblers were in fine song however and we sat for quite a while in the sunshine at the pond area surrounded by reeds and the reed warblers.
 I managed to get a photo of one.